fdsCG/techio-java-template/markdowns/welcome.md

 # A Programming Exercise

 This example shows how a user interacts with your content.
-Here the user's solution is validated against a test case written in the project.
+Here the user's solution is validated against a test case.
 Run it!

 @[Returns the sum of elements in an array of integers.]({"stubs": ["src/main/java/com/yourself/Sum.java"], "command": "com.yourself.SumTest#test"})

-To inject programming exercices please refer to the [documentation]().
+To get more information about how to inject programming exercices please refer to the [documentation]().

 # Template Resources